kuru0004/mens_tennis_outcomes/README.md

 _Feature engineering_ refers to the process of modifying the feature space (adding, removing, or transforming features) for the purpose of making them more predictive.
 Feature engineering for the two steps mentioned above were accomplished using the following procedures.

-The dataset was first paritioned into two sets, one for the winner and one for the loser.
+The dataset was first partitioned into two sets, one for the winner and one for the loser.
 The feature names (i.e. column labels) were then matched when appropriate (e.g. "Winner Aces" and "Loser Aces" to "Aces").
 A new column is added, with label "1" ascribed to the winner data and "0" ascribed to the loser data.
 The next step is concatenating the two resultant datasets to make one large dataframe.
 This accomplishes the first step needed: each row is associated with a unique target.
 This step has the effect of doubling the number of rows ('observations') while condensing the number of features.

 The second step involves generating the statistics of interest for a particular match.
 Since one only has access to _past_ data, some form of data from _previous matches_ is needed.
-In the project, data for any match were generated for the _players in the match_ from the past _one year_ of matches that the player played.
+In the project, data for any match were generated for the **players in the match** from the past _one year_ of matches that the player played.
 This was done using rolling average in pandas, with the .rolling() DataFrame method.
 The process is illustrated in Figures 2-4.

 Figure 2 shows an example of how the data is prepared for analysis.
 For a particular player, the data from a certain time period are gathered together.
-Note that in Figure 2, the data are in _reverse_ chronological order.Elements of the tournament features, player features, and match features are all used in this process, although Figure 2 illustrates the match features specifically.
+Note that in Figure 2, the data are in _reverse_ chronological order.
+Elements of the tournament features, player features, and match features are all used in this process, although Figure 2 illustrates the match features specifically.

 <p align="center">
 <img src="images/data_to_feature_eng.png" height=80%, width=80%, alt="Player Groups" align="middle"><br> <b>Figure 2:</b> Data Grouped by Player